baffelli/icos-cities-pipeline/README.md

 - *NabelGsn*, *empaGSN*
   - These databases contain some of the sensor data from NABLE and EMPA.
 To obtain access, ask Stephan Henne

 ### Configure Decentlab API Key

-Obtain a InfluxDB API Key from decentlab.
+Obtain a InfluxDB API Key from Decentlab.
 This keys allows you access to the timeseries database where the raw measurement data resides.
 Once you have the key, store it in a yaml file called `secrets.yml` in your unix home folder on the machine where the pipeline is run.

 For my user (*basi*), the full path would be `~/secrets.yml`, the contents are as follows:
 ```